-To achieve these tasks the NATS MPO works closely with partner agencies including the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Michigan Department of Transportation (MDOT), local elected leadership, local planning and public works directors, the business community, and citizens across the 14 jurisdictions within the Benton Harbor-St. Joseph metropolitan planning area.
+To achieve these tasks the NATS MPO works closely with partner agencies including the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Michigan Department of Transportation (MDOT), local elected leadership, local planning and public works directors, the business community, and citizens across the jurisdictions within the metropolitan planning area.
 As part of the planning process, the MPO develops the region's long-range transportation plan and Transportation Improvement Program (TIP).
-SWMPC staff serves as a guide regarding the MPO process and requirements.
+SWMPC staff serve as a guide regarding the MPO process and requirements.
 All project funding decisions are made by local officials through an open public meeting process at NATS.

-The NATS Fiscal Year 2025 Unified Work Program (UWP) describes all of the transportation and supporting planning activities that are anticipated to be carried out by NATS staff during the period of October 1, 2024 - September 30, 2025.
-This document is adopted annually in cooperation with MDOT, and MPO members to ensure that the most pressing regional transportation issues in the Benton Harbor-St. Joseph area are being addressed by the NATS MPO.
+The NATS Fiscal Year 2026 Unified Work Program (UWP) describes all of the transportation and supporting planning activities that are anticipated to be carried out by NATS staff during the period of October 1, 2025 - September 30, 2026.
+This document is adopted annually in cooperation with MDOT, and MPO members to ensure that the most pressing regional transportation issues within the planning region are being addressed.